In Bo's old stronghold, fall blamed on Chinese elite intrigue

-CHONGQING, China (Reuters) - China’s campaign to bury fallen politician Bo Xilai under a litany of alleged misdeeds risks dragging down the ruling Communist Party’s own standing among citizens who have already grown to assume that graft and abuse pervade it.
+CHONGQING, China, Sept 30 (Reuters) - China’s campaign to bury fallen politician Bo Xilai under a litany of alleged misdeeds risks dragging down the ruling Communist Party’s own standing among citizens who have already grown to assume that graft and abuse pervade it.

 Bo is almost surely headed for trial and jail after the party leadership on Friday accused him of multiple offences dating back to his early years in government, including taking bribes, engaging in “improper sexual relations” and meddling in an inquiry into his wife’s murder of a British man.